Classification of 4d N=2 gauge theories: The classification, part I

 The Seiberg-Witten curves for $\SU(n)$ with arbitrary number of hypermultiplets in the fundamental representation were determined in \cite{Hanany:1995na,Argyres:1995wt}.
 Those for $\SU(n)$ with hypermultiplets in the antisymmetric tensor and in the fundamental representation were found and described in detail in \cite{Argyres:2002xc}.
 Those for $\SU(n)$ with hypermultiplets in the symmetric tensor and in the fundamental representation were found in \cite{Landsteiner:1997vd,Landsteiner:1998pb}.
 The curve for $\SU(n)$ with one hypermultiplet in the symmetric tensor and another in the antisymmetric tensor representation was found in \cite{Chacaltana:2012ch}.

-For the isolated cases, the solutions to $\SU(6)$ theories with hypermultiplets in three-index antisymmetric tensors with arbitrary masses were found in \cite{Tachikawa:2011yr}.
-The solutions to $\SU(7)$ or $\SU(8)$ theories with a hypermultiplet in the three-index antisymmetric tensor are not known yet.
-The solutions to $\SU(6)$ and $\SU(5)$ theories with more than one hypermultiplet in the two-index antisymmetric tensor do not seem to be known.
+For the isolated cases, the solutions to $\SU(8)$ or $\SU(7)$ theories with a hypermultiplet in the three-index antisymmetric tensor are not known yet.
+The solutions to $\SU(6)$ and $\SU(5)$ theories can be written down using the technique in \cite{Tachikawa:2011yr}.
 All `isolated' solutions for $\SU(4)$ are known, by combining \cite{Gaiotto:2009we} and \cite{Tachikawa:2009rb}.

 For all cases, the instanton counting described in \cite{Nekrasov:2002qd,Shadchin:2004yx} is in principle possible, and the Seiberg-Witten curves for theories without $\asymT$ and with at most two $\asym$ were indeed derived there.
 It would be interesting to obtain the Seiberg-Witten curves for the remaining isolated cases in this way.